Partners

 Brittany Brathwaite, MSW, MPH (Her/she) is a reproductive justice activist, youth worker, creative entrepreneur and community accountable scholar with a deep-seated commitment to supporting the leadership, organizing, and healing of girls of color.
 Most recently, Brittany was the Organizing and Innovation Manager at Girls for Gender Equity, where she successfully won the Schools Girls Deserve Campaign.
 She also is the co-founder of Kimbritive and The Homegirl Box.

 Brittany has worked with us since early 2020, when she helped us create our Needs Assessment.
 As part of Rebellious Root Collective, Brittany has also offered Technical Assistance and Capacity Building opportunities to Network members and helped guide the work of this grant.
+She is currently offering Equity Praxis support to organizations.

 Mickey Ferrara (She/her) is a fierce community organizer, sister and youth worker who has been organizing for justice for the last 15 years .
 Most recently, she was the Deputy Director of Atlas DIY, a holistic youth drop-in space in Sunset Park centering immigrant and undocumented youth and a co-organizer of the Ray of Hope Walk to End Violence Against Women.
 By night, she can be found designing graphics and earrings for the revolution.
 She is also the co-founder of The Homegirl Box – a gift box for the revolution!

 As part of Rebellious Root Collective, Mickey has worked with us since 2020, offering Technical Assistance and Capacity Building opportunities to Network members and guiding the work of this grant.
 Mickey was part of our August 2022 Planning Retreat.
+She is currently offering Equity Praxis Support to organizations and working on an Equity Guidebook with our CAB.

 Shea Beiter (they/them) is a Registered Nurse at URMC in the adult Post Anesthesia Care Unit (PACU).
 They serve as Charge RN and can often be found precepting new staff members.
 In their role as the Diversity, Equity, and Inclusion Representative for Perioperative Services, they expand initiatives in clinical education and mentorship at the department level.
 They also serve as the Staff Co-chair on the Cultural Inclusion Council, a sub-committee of the Professional Nursing Council, are a member of the Nursing DEI Advisory Board, and a member of THRIVE.
 They are thrilled to offer clinical expertise in caring for transgender and gender expansive patients.
 Shea co-facilitated our second offering of Navigating Difficult Conversations through Healthcare Equity in April 2022.